yemoalakija/just-phone/README.md

 ## Code Validation

-The code on the 'Yemo Blog' site has been tested through W3C Markup Validation Service, W3C CSS Validation Service and JSHint.
+The code on the 'justPhones' site has been tested through W3C Markup Validation Service, W3C CSS Validation Service and JSHint.
 Errors were at first found on the site in the W3C Markup Validation Service but could quite easily be fixed (see bugs section).

 ### Markup Validation